gura-lang/gura-lang.github.io/documents/Template-Engine.md

 and get it generate texts inside it.

 ## {{ page.chapter }}.2.
-How to Use Template Engine
+How to Invoke Template Engine

-There are several ways to use Template Engine as below:
+There are two ways to invoke Template Engine as below:

-- Use it in a command line by launching Gura intepreter with the option `-T`.
+- In a command line, launch Gura intepreter with a text file containing embedded scripts.
-- Create a `template` instance in a script.
+- Create a `template` instance in a script with which you can control the engine.

 ### {{ page.chapter}}.2.1.
-Use It in Command Line
+Invoke in Command Line

-Create a file `sample.txt` that contains the following content.
+Consider a file `sample.txt` that contains the following content:

 `[sample.txt]`